These Sweet Potato Rolls are so easy to make and can be prepared in advance and baked off later. Perfect for the holidays!

 And you know what?
 These homemade sweet potato rolls are more than awesome, they may be my new favorite.

 We’ve always been HUGE roll snobs at our house.
-For a long time we would only eat potato rolls which even our readers and friends agree are the best ever, but after months of testing we finally fell in love with this homemade roll recipe that is soft and delicious.
+For a long time we would only eat classic potato rolls, which even our readers and friends agree are the best ever.
+But after months of testing, we finally fell in love with this homemade roll recipe that is soft and delicious.
 And that’s it!
 We would only make those two recipes.
-Which is a good thing because if you want to know the secret to bread or roll making, well secrets, it’s two things…
+Which is a good thing, because if you want to know the secret to bread or roll making, well secrets, it’s two things…